kliewerdaniel/insight-journal/_posts/2024-09-17-building-insight-journal.md

 That’s it!
 You now have a fully functional journal that generates AI-powered feedback on your entries.
 This project has been a learning experience for me, and I hope this guide helps others build their own free, LLM-powered applications.

 If you run into any issues, don’t hesitate to use an LLM for troubleshooting — that’s what I do, and it’s been a game-changer.

-Let me know if this is helpful, and feel free to share your own projects!

-**TL;DR:** I built a journaling platform with AI-generated feedback using a local LLM and free hosting.
-Here's how you can do it too!